From the IBEW's Electrical Worker, published on-line July 24, 2020

 Vancouver Local 258 Shop Steward Vicki Flett, left, and Local 258 member Wendy Lawson at work as traffic control people at the Pacific Highway Border Crossing’s COVID-19 provincial checkpoint in Surrey, British Columbia.
 The two are employed by Valley Traffic Systems.

-More than 800 Local 258 members work as traffic control persons for 18 signatory companies.
-A recent successful organizing campaign at Domcor Traffic Control International added to their ranks.
-About 90 percent are women, Assistant Business Manager Dayna Gill said.
+More than 800 Local 258 members work as traffic control persons and about 90 percent are women, Assistant Business Manager Dayna Gill said.

 Most drivers view traffic control people as the individual who holds a sign telling them to “slow down” or “stop” or “go” during construction projects.
 Flett’s current job plays a role in national security.